 I had been to Thailand and to Malaysia before and had an idea of the weather and the insects.
 So, expect to sweat a lot, midday is usually a time to rest somewhere where the AC is on, and you cannot go anywhere without sunscreen lotion and mosquito repellent lotion.
 And if you forget, you can buy those anywhere, really cheap.

 During the rainy season (November – March) you can expect heavy rain at any moment and once it starts raining, nobody knows for how long it will last.
-Could be 10 minutes, can be hours.
+It can rain for 10 minutes, it can rain for hours.
 But it’s not all bad.
 From my experience, it never rained more than a few hours and usually, it was raining during the night and the day was humid and hot.

 I have no idea if it’s the same during the dry season, that is in the summer because I have only visited the tropical area in November and December.